muhammadtalhaamin/flashcardtesting/README.md

 ## How to use the application

-1. Sign-in using your Google account.
+1. Sign in using your Google account.
 2. Upload a document to generate flashcards.
 3. Click on any flashcard to view the answer.
-4. Review flashcards through the dashboard, and reuse as needed.
+4. Review flashcards through the dashboard, and reuse them as needed.

 ## Contributing